AdrianUng/Label-image-with-points/README.md

 [ ] change the landmark placing order in order to facilitate the more accurately alignment of the points **#3** to **#6**

+[ ] stop the algorithm from exporthing the XML if the list storing the points is empty

+[ ] stop the algorithm from poping the list if it is already empty